owenkellogg/connecting-crypto-currencies/lessons/5-monitor-incoming-payments/README.md

 The bitcoin network bundles payments together in a package known as a block, delivering a new block of payments every ten minutes or so.
-Payments are said to have on "confirmation" for every subsequent block that is validated by the network after the block containing the payment.
+Payments are said to have one "confirmation" for every subsequent block that is validated by the network after the block containing the payment.
 Wait for up to six additional blocks for (nearly) absolute certainty that you